• Skip to primary navigation

 For The Streusel:

-• Melt 2 Tbsp. unsalted butter in a small bowl.
+• Place 2 Tbsp. softened, (but not melted) unsalted butter in a small bowl.

 • Add ¼ cup brown sugar, ¼ cup gluten free flour blend (or AP flour if not gluten free), 1 tsp. cinnamon, and ⅛ tsp. kosher salt to the butter.
 Combine the mixture with a fork until it resembles coarse crumbs.